minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 ## When things break

-The above described workflows are not 100% fool proof.
+The above described workflows are not 100% foolproof.
 Situation do arise where the mutations file somehow becomes out of sync with the Sanity dataset.
 Usually this happens when a release is being cherry-picked from a number of disparate commits that might have branched off or merged off the develop set where multiple